SJ22032003/QUIZZ/README.md

 # QUIZZ

-This is still in working and might not work.
-Please hire me ;(
+This is still in work in progress and might be buggy.
+Please hire me ;( Pure JS Quizz

 # https://quizzmyjs.netlify.app/